psprecher/cave-utils/README.md

 5. Edit your `.th` map.
 6. Edit your `thconfig`.
 Grab from `samples/beast/thconfig` if you need a starting template.
 7. Open therion (`xtherion`) and compile!

+## Python utilities

+There are miscellaneous python utilities for map and data management in `utils/`.
+To run, first `source activate` to set up the python venv and required pip deps.